 We develop comfortable and enjoyable routines for our Club members.
 You can learn more about A Day In the Life of the Connections Club here.

 Monthly family support group meetings are also offered as one of the Connections Club programs.

 Seniors with more serious memory loss or who require the structure of a supervised setting or safety of a secured living area benefit greatly from our Connections Neighborhood.
 In the secured living areas our Connections Neighborhood is special because it offers secure entrances and exits while including access to an enclosed garden area and walking path.

 Residents in the Connections Neighborhood receive all of the programs offered in the Connections Club, but with added support with daily activities, hygiene, continence management and personal care.
 Residents also receive more extensive therapeutic programming including opportunities for purposeful activities that help reduce anxiety and frustration.

-At our Bethlehem community, the nursing center also offers a Connections Neighborhood with security.
+Our Bethlehem Skilled Nursing and Rehabilitation Center also offers a Connections Neighborhood with security.
 This area offers programming as described above, but also provides skilled nursing assistance for residents with more challenging medical issues.

 Proud sponsor of The Alzheimer’s Association, Greater Pennsylvania chapter